-If you search around the internet, I can tell you that you won’t find a definite answer.
-Because both Curves and Levels do the same thing – adjusting the tones of the image but in different ways.
+If you search the internet, I can guarantee you’ll never find a straight answer.
+That’s because both Curves and Levels deliver the same result.
+Both adjust the tones of the image but in different ways.

 You can use either tool to achieve tonal balance with luminosity masks.
 For the purpose of this tutorial, I’m going to use Levels.
-But remember, you can achieve the same with Curves too.
+But remember, you can do exactly the same with Curves too.

 Levels Adjustment Tool